22soulfan/WhirlyOS/README.md

 ## 🐧 Base Distribution

 > [!WARNING]
-> Development of WhirlyOS is still ongoing.
-Wait for a release.
+> WhirlyOS SoulFrame is already released, but other desktop editions are ongoing.
+Code has been regularly updated.

 WhirlyOS is based on **Debian Stable**, ensuring: